goplanicharmi/landingpage2/Readme.md

 # Time taken to finish the project

-Since It was my first time building someting like this, It took 5-6 hours for me to complete it
+It took 5-6 hours for me to complete it

 # Author and Contact